dcomp-leris/XR-AR-NTC/README.md

 #### 4-2- Run the 1_MultiClass_DT_ARCG.ipynb and only set the training dataset with the features in CSV format as below.

                                # Load datasets
-                              ### Enter your Dataset file address with csv format
+                              ### Enter your Dataset file address with CSV format
                                   ar_data = pd.read_csv(r'AR.csv')
                                   cg_data = pd.read_csv(r'CG.csv')
                                   others_data = pd.read_csv(r'others.csv')
 ### 4-3- Test the model with other datasets
-In Cell numbr 6 only set the test dataset you can test the DT model
+In Cell number 6 only set the test dataset you can test the DT model

                               # Load the test dataset (Mentioned in Table (IV) of the Paper)
                                   AR_Test = pd.read_csv(r'AR-Test.csv')